EE209AS/Lab3/README.md

 ## Scope
-We can try to create a robot band planing different instruments.
+We can create a robot band with band members playing different instruments.